realgs/skryptowe20/lab5/README.md

 http://localhost:8000/sale/11-12-2002
 ```

-**Ex.4:** Number of requests is limited to 10 per user - exceeding the limit results in "404 Page Not Found"
+**Ex.4:** Number of requests is limited to 10 per minute per user - exceeding the limit results in "404 Page Not Found"